Practice Education Protocols and Essential Information

 - All supervision documentation should be retained by the student at the end of placement and included in their CPD portfolio.

-- Students and PEs should prepare for the supervision meeting using the Trinity supervision documentation (find in resource kits).
+- Students and PEs should prepare for the supervision meeting using the Trinity supervision documentation.
+The completion of the student pre-supervision form is mandatory.

-- The learning contract/personal development plan should be an integral part of supervision and should be reviewed or added to in the supervision session (find in resource kits).
+- The learning contract/personal development plan should be an integral part of supervision and should be reviewed or added to in the supervision session.

-- Students and Practice Educators should ensure to have the Timelines and Expectations Document and Placement Assessment Form at each supervision session – for reference and discuss where necessary (find in resource kits).
+- Students and Practice Educators should ensure to have the Timelines and Expectations Document and Placement Assessment Form at each supervision session – for reference and discuss where necessary.

 Health Screening and Vaccination Requirements (Protocol 3)